 PNC expects a multi-rate environment to exist following LIBOR cessation.
 Contracts that have already been updated to include the ‘hardwired approach’ will continue to use SOFR as the replacement rate.
-However, PNC plans to prioritize offering BSBY in new contracts starting in Q3 2021.
-PNC will continue to evaluate other rate alternatives as the market develops.
+Going forward, PNC plans to prioritize offering BSBY in new contracts, however PNC can support other replacement rates.
+Other rate alternatives will continue to be evaluated as the market develops.

 Working within the Federal Reserve System, the New York Fed implements monetary policy, supervises and regulates financial institutions and helps maintain the nation's payment system.

 The information contained in this site is of a general nature and does not constitute the provision by PNC of investment, legal, tax, or accounting advice.
 Las opiniones expresadas están sujetas a cambio sin previo aviso.
 La información se obtuvo a partir de fuentes consideradas confiables.
 No se garantiza la precisión de dicha información.

 Lee un resumen de los derechos de privacidad de los residentes de California que describe los tipos de información que recabamos, y cómo y por qué utilizamos dicha información.